 Rosse.
-The King hath happily receiv'd, Macbeth,

-The news of thy success; and when he reads
+The King hath happily receiv'd, Macbeth, The news of thy success; and when he reads

-Thy personal 'venture in the rebel's fight,
+Thy personal venture in the rebels fight,

-His wonders and his praises do contend,

-Which should be thine, or his.
-Silenc'd with That,

-In viewing o'er the rest o'th' self-same day,

-He finds thee in the stout Norweyan ranks,

-Nothing afraid of what thy self didst make,

-Strange images of death.
-As thick as hail,

-Came Post on Post; and every one did bear

-Thy praises in his Kingdom's great defence:

-And pour'd them down before him.
+His wonders and his praises do contend, Which should be thine, or his.
+Silenc'd with That, In viewing o'er the rest o'th' self-same day, He finds thee in the stout Norweyan ranks, Nothing afraid of what thy self didst make, Strange images of death.
+As thick as hail, Came Post on Post; and every one did bear Thy praises in his Kingdom's great defence: And pour'd them down before him.
 Ang.
 We are sent, To give thee, from our royal Master, thanks; Only to herald thee into his sight, Not pay thee.
 Rosse.
-And for an earnest of a greater honour,

-He bad me, from him, call thee Thane of Cawdor: In which Addition, hail, most worthy Thane!
+And for an earnest of a greater honour, He bad me, from him, call thee Thane of Cawdor: In which Addition, hail, most worthy Thane!
 For it is thine.
 Ban.
-What can the Devil speak true?
+What, can the Devil speak true?
 Macb.
-The Thane of Cawdor lives;

-Why do you dress me in his borrow'd robes?
+The Thane of Cawdor lives; Why do you dress me in his borrow'd robes?
 Ang.
-Who was the Thane, lives yet;

-But under heavy judgment bears that life,

-Which he deserves to lose.
-Whether he was

-385 sig 2C

-Combin'd with Norway, or did line the Rebel With hidden help and 'vantage; or that with both He labour'd in his country's wreck, I know not; But treasons capital, confess'd, and prov'd, Have overthrown him.
+Who was the Thane, lives yet; But under heavy judgment bears that life, Which he deserves to lose.
+Whether he was Combin'd with Norway, or did line the Rebel With hidden help and vantage; or that with both He labour'd in his country's wrack, I know not: But treasons capital, confess'd, and prov'd, Have overthrown him.
 Macb.
 Glamis, and Thane of Cawdor!
 [Aside.
 The greatest is behind.
 Thanks for your pains.
 [To Angus.
 Do you not hope, your children shall be Kings?
 [To Banquo.

-When those that gave the Thane of Cawdor to me, Promis'd no less to them?
+When those, that gave the Thane of Cawdor to me, Promis'd no less to them?
 Ban.
-That, trusted home,

-Might yet enkindle you unto the crown,

-Besides the Thane of Cawdor.
-But 'tis strange;

-And oftentimes to win us to our harm,

-The instruments of darkness tell us truths,

-Win us with honest trifles, to betray us

-In deepest consequence.
+That trusted home, Might yet enkindle you unto the Crown, Besides the Thane of Cawdor.
+But 'tis strange: And oftentimes, to win us to our harm, 397 The instruments of Darkness tell us truths, Win us with honest trifles, to betray us In deepest consequence.
 Cousins, a word, I pray you.
 [To Rosse and Angus.

 Macb.
-Two truths are told, Ø

-As happy prologues to the swelling act

-Of the imperial theme.
-I thank you, gentlemen - [To Rosse and Angus.

-This supernatural Solliciting

-Cannot be ill; cannot be good.
-If ill,

-Why hath it giv'n me the earnest of success,

-Commencing in a truth?
+Two truths are told, [Aside.
+As happy prologues to the swelling act Of the imperial theme.
+I thank you, gentlemen ---- This supernatural Solliciting Cannot be ill; cannot be good. ---- If ill, Why hath it giv'n me earnest of success, Commencing in a truth?
 I'm Thane of Cawdor.

-If good, why do I yield to that suggestion,

-Whose horrid image doth unfix my hair,

-And make my seated heart knock at my ribs

-Against the use of nature! present fears

-Are less than horrible imaginings.
+If good; why do I yield to that suggestion, Whose horrid image doth unfix my hair, And make my seated heart knock at my ribs Against the use of nature? present feats Are less than horrible imaginings.
 My thought, whose murther yet is but fantastical,

 Shakes so my single state of man, that Function Is smother'd in surmise; and nothing is, But what is not.
+Ban.
+Look, how our Partner's rapt!
+Macb.
+If Chance will have me King, why, Chance may crown me, [Aside.
 Without my stir.
 Ban.
-New Honours, come upon him.
-Like our strange garments cleave not to their mould But with the aid of use.
+New Honours, come upon him, Like our strange garments cleave not to their mould, But with the aid of use.
 Macb.
-Come what come may, [Aside.
-Time and the hour runs through the roughest day.
+Come what come may, Time and the hour runs thro' the roughest day.
 Ban.
 Worthy Macbeth, we stay upon your leisure.
 Macb.
-Give me your favour.
-My dull brain was wrought

-With things forgot.
-Kind gentlemen, your pains Are registred where every day I turn

-[To Rosse and Angus.

-The leaf to read them. -- Let us tow'rd the King; Think, upon what hath chanc'd; and at more time, [To Banquo.

-The Interim having weigh'd it, let us speak Our free hearts each to other.
+Give me your favour: my dull brain was wrought With things forgot.
+Kind gentlemen, your pains Are registred where every day I turn The leaf to read them ---- Let us tow'rd the King; Think, upon what hath chanc'd; and at more time, [To Banquo.
+(The Interim having weigh'd it,) let us speak Our free hearts each to other.
 Ban.
 Very gladly.
 Macb.
-'Till then, enough.
-Come, friends.
+'Till then, enough: come, friends.
+[Exeunt.

-Changes to the Palace.
+SCENE changes to the Palace.